- How much do they cost? / Are they covered by insurance? / Cost effectiveness.

 If you don't have an established relationship with a dental office, it's unlikely that you'll find one that will offer to place tooth sealants without performing an examination for the patient first.

-During this exam, the dentist can confirm that the teeth in question are cavity-free and therefore proper candidates for this procedure.
-The exam may possibly need to include a set of bite-wing x-rays (the type of x-rays dentists use to check for tooth decay).
+During this exam, the dentist can confirm that the teeth in question are proper candidates for this procedure.
+The exam may possibly need to include a set of bite-wing x-rays (the type of x-rays dentists use to check for tooth decay) but not always.
+(School-based programs routinely rely on just a clinical examination of the teeth being treated.)

 b) Comparing prices.